Dunaújváros

-Dunaújváros (/hu/; also known by alternative names) is an industrial city in Fejér County, Central Hungary.
-It is a city with county rights.
-Situated 70 kilometres (43 miles) south of Budapest on the Danube, the city is best known for its steelworks, which is the largest in the country.
+Dunaújváros (/hu/; also known by alternative names) is an industrialcity with county rights in Fejér County, Central Hungary.
+Situated 70 kilometres (43 miles) south of Budapest along the Danube, the city is best known for its steelworks, the largest in the country.
 It was built in the 1950s on the site of the former village of Dunapentele and was originally named Sztálinváros, before acquiring its current name in 1961.
+In the 17th century, it was called Rácpentele, after the large number of Serbs (Rács) who inhabited the village while it was still under Ottoman rule.

 Geography

 Dunaújváros is located in the Transdanubian part of the Great Hungarian Plain (called Mezőföld), 70 km south of Budapest on the Danube, Highway 6, Motorways M6, M8 and the electrified Budapest-Pusztaszabolcs-Dunaújváros-Paks railway.

 Etymology and names

 The city replaced the village of Dunapentele ("Pantaleon up on the Danube"), named after Saint Pantaleon.
 The construction of this new industrial city started in 1949 and the original village was renamed Sztálinváros ("Stalin City") in 1951.
 After the Hungarian revolution of 1956, the new government renamed the city the neutral Dunaújváros in 1961, which means "Danube New City" (New City on the Danube).

+In the 17th century, it was called Rácpentele.

 The city is also known by alternative names in other languages: Neustadt an der Donau; Intercisa; and Пантелија.